WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/weekly-planning-sessions.md

 ### Date 13 July 2023

 * Draft July newsletter
-  * Moderation paper published
+  * Moderation paper published + will be next month's topic of conversation at meetup
   * Interview / new team member
-  * (upcoming user testing)
   * Bastian at BOSC conference (slides/video)
+  * (maybe user testing if we can start)
 * Plan out August meet-up session
   * Talk/presentation on moderation paper
-  * demo updates of REG
+  * (demo updates of REG)
 * Catch up with Geekbot replies
 * Suggested list of specific tasks for user testing
 * Make edits to policy on payment options
 * Formalise a potential contracted role for SF and set up a meeting
+  * Talk to SF first to see what limitations she might have

 ### Date 26 June 2023